yichechang/hotpot/imaging/crop-by-hand/README.md

    - `results/cropped` directory contains the cropped images.

 ## Requirements
-Only `snakemake` needs to be installed.
+- `snakemake`
+- `mamba` (optional).
+If prefer using `conda`, include `--conda-frontend conda` in the snakemake command.

 The workflow will automatically create a conda environment and install other required packages for each rule if needed.